 Why do not responsible investors participate in these decisions the people that are the most concerned?
 Isn’t this attitude just another colonial behaviour like the Europeans showed it for so long in the past?
 Is it a sign of good governance not to involve the people who will bear the consequences of these decisions?

-This is the main reason why I have doubts about responsible investments, impact investing and all the others concepts with which we want to make Africa happy.
+This is the main reason why I have doubts about responsible investments, impact investing and all the others concepts with which the so-called developed world wants to make Africa happy.
 I am not sure if we want really to make Africans happy or just the investors in the North.
 Therefore, criteria for responsible investments in Africa are tricky.

 Otherwise, responsible investing risks just to be another way to dominate the African continent.